LeonneBrito/leonnebrito/README.md

   <img alt="Email" src="https://img.shields.io/badge/-contato%40leonnebrito.com.br-%23525DCB" />
 </a>

 :stars: Enthusiast of the web & mobile development.

-- 🔭 I’m currently working on Javascript apps.
-- 🌱 I’m currently learning Back-End development.
+- 🔭 Passionate about the whole Javascript ecosystem.
+Currently working as a junior programmer at <a href="https://tropicalpuppy.com/">Tropical Puppy</a>  in game development <a href="https://store.steampowered.com/app/416000/Fantasy_Farming_Orange_Season/">Fantasy Farming: Orange Season</a>

+- 🌱 Currently trying to learn a little more about the backend.

 - 💬 Ask me about World of Warcraft, League of Legends, animes, hardware and investments.
+-
 - ⚡ Fun fact: I like Toddynho a lot.